 Department of Conservation’s Division of Land Resource Protection (DLRP) awarded $2 million in grants for watershed restoration and agricultural land conservation projects.
 Each grant went to local Resource Conservation Districts (RCDs) in Marin, Sonoma, Kings, and Ventura counties.
 “These grants not only support important local projects, but also advance some of Governor Newsom’s key objectives: conserving working…

-It’s Earth Science Week (October 12-16) Continuing on our theme of Earth Science Week, today we are talking about the California State Fossil!
-Wednesday: October 14: FOSSIL DAY Did you know that California’s official state fossil is the Sabertoothed Cat?
-How cool is that?!
-We’ve created some fun facts to help you get to know…
+It’s Earth Science Week (October 13-19) It’s Earth Science Week!
+Wednesday: October 16: FOSSIL DAY Did you know that California’s official state fossil is the Sabertoothed Cat?
+It’s an incredible piece of history that continues to fascinate both scientists and enthusiasts alike.
+Here are some fun facts to help you get to know this famous…

 Earth Science Week Day 2 — Earth Observation Day